ssb-junkyard/ssb-replication-limiter/README.md

 [ssb-ebt]() only exposes an api to stop or start replication of a feed.
 This module wraps it so you can control the maximum number of connections and prioritise who gets replicated first.

-Now:
+## Now:
   - Track how far behind all your feeds are.
 If they are a long way behind then you have to do a lot of downloading so trigger special mode.
   - Set a threshold to trigger special mode that limits the number of feeds being replicated at once.
   - Set the max number of feeds to download at once when in special mode.

-Later: Prioritising
+## Later:

+- Prioritising order of who to replicate first.

-Things you might want to know about replication:
+- Things you might want to know about replication:

 - You might also want to show the status of certain feeds if you're uploading or downloading them.